 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Agencies, especially those in the entertainment business, should make clear whether they are advertising jobs or merely inviting readers to register or audition.
+In addition, agencies, especially those in the entertainment business, should make clear whether they are advertising jobs or merely inviting consumers to register or audition.
 If they are offering genuine vacancies, potential employees should not be asked to send money for information.
-The ASA has upheld several complaints against such agencies, either for implying they are recruiting to fill existing vacancies (Hidden Faces, 7 April 2004) or for charging respondents for information.
+Historically, the ASA has upheld several complaints against such agencies, either for implying they are recruiting to fill existing vacancies (Hidden Faces, 7 April 2004) or for charging respondents for information.
 A.C.
 Entertainment (14 April 2004) and TalentedCompany (7 January 2004) both instructed respondents to call them on a premium rate service (PRS).
 Because some of the revenue from the PRS went to the marketer, the ASA concluded that it amounted to a charge and was therefore in breach of Rule 20.2.

 Pop Sensations Ltd (11 February 2004), however, offered information using a PRS, web address or mailing address and a complaint on similar grounds was rejected; because potential employees could obtain information without calling a premium rate, the ASA considered the ad acceptable.

 If casting agencies and the like are seeking people with particular voices, it is possible that using a PRS as a means to audition is acceptable, i.e. it is the audition that is being funded by the PRS.